 - Use Google’s free Search Console tool to download a list of the third party websites that link to your website (these are known as ‘backlinks’).
 Having this list as a baseline will let you check later whether the SEO provider has been successful in increasing the number of quality backlinks to your website.

 Tip: Attend our digital skills and sales and marketing workshops to learn the basics of SEO and other digital marketing strategies such as Google Ads.
-The workshop costs just $50 and is a great, low-cost way of learning about SEO, and providing you with an opportunity to learn about SEO and to ask questions.
+The workshop is currently being offered free of charge and provides you with an opportunity to learn about SEO and to ask questions.

 Choosing any supplier to work on your business comes with a degree of risk.
 Our tips on how to find the best contractor for your business covers the basics of hiring the right person to work with.